 Employees must also follow the Incident Reporting Policy described in their laboratory Exposure Control Plan or Biosafety Manual.
 The medical professionals at Occupational Medicine will determine the need for post-exposure prophylaxis, treatment, and continued medical surveillance at that time.
 Employees must notify the medical professionals if the agent involved is modified in any way to allow the medical professionals to treat the agent appropriately.
 The Principal Investigator (PI) or Biosafety Officer may be required to provide additional information about agent modifications and their potential effects on treatment.
 PI’s should make available to all personnel post-exposure procedures for all agents used in the laboratory: a template can be found here .

-In the event of an exposure it is recommended that laboratory personnel reporting to the Occupational Medicine clinic after an exposure should bring completed post exposure SOPs with them to the health care provider to ensure proper communication to those who may be providing care, particularly for agents which are genetically modified agents
+In the event of exposure it is recommended that laboratory personnel reporting to the Occupational Medicine clinic after an exposure should bring completed post-exposure SOPs with them to the health care provider to ensure proper communication to those who may be providing care, particularly for agents which are genetically modified agents